Alex-Nel/Prism-Engine/README.md

 5. When exiting, run **`Prism::Engine::Shutdown()`**

-## Running Engine

-All assets used are relative to the executable's path (unless providing an absolute path).
-No sample textures or models provided, so add your own.
+*All assets used are relative to the executable's path (unless providing an absolute path).*

 ---

 ## Future plans

-Implementing Vulkan/DirectX backends.
-Tooling like an editor and map maker.
-More thorough C++ scripting API, and potentially a different scripting language.
+- Implementing Vulkan/DirectX backends.
+- Tooling like an editor and map maker.
+- More thorough C++ scripting API
+- Potentially a different scripting language.

 ---